 - Will it be finger-food, walk and fork, or more substantial servings which guests can take a seat with?
 If your feast might leave your guests with sticky fingers, consider offering plates and cutlery, as well as suitable seating nearby.

 To answer these, and more FAQs, I’ve compiled a how-to guide to creating the perfect wedding grazing tables.
-If you’re still considering all options, head to the Wedding Catering Guide.

 How to Cut Costs (While being Considerate of your Wedding Guests)